bassista/fuse-components-sap-netweaver/README.md

 Quickstart
 ----------

+NOTE: You must have an SAP developer account from http://scn.sap.com/docs/DOC-31221

 Step 1 - Download the Project from JBoss Demo Central - https://github.com/jbossdemocentral/fuse-components-sap-netweaver

 Step 2 - Import the Project into JBDS